Feast of the Immaculate Conception: Iglesia de la Compañía Fire

-The Church of the Company Fire is a major mass casualty incident that occurred during the celebration of the Feast of the Immaculate Conception in Santiago, Chile; on December 8, 1863.
-A fire broke out at the start of a Mass that was being held at the Church of the Company of Jesus in honour of this feast day.
+The Iglesia de la Compañía Fire is a major mass casualty incident that occurred during the celebration of the Feast of the Immaculate Conception in Santiago, Chile; on December 8, 1863.
+A fire broke out at the start of a Mass that was being held at the Church of the Society of Jesus in honour of this feast day.
 Between 2,000 and 3,000 churchgoers (mostly women) were killed during the fire, a number which represented approximately 2% of the total population of Santiago at the time according to subsequent estimates.
 A combination of organisational negligence, overcrowding, mass panic and a highly flammable indoor environment led to a rapidly spreading fire that consumed the church within one hour.
 Only a relatively small number of people were able to escape.
 This tragedy is considered one of the largest single building fires by number of victims in the world.